saltstack/salt/doc/topics/spm/index.rst

     spm create_repo /srv/spm

-This command is used, even if reposity metadata already exists in that directory.
+This command is used, even if repository metadata already exists in that directory.
 SPM will regenerate the repository metadata again, using all of the packages in that directory.